amoodie/Matlab_programs/README.md

 Place it at the beginning of a difficult script to make yourself feel better.

+### listing.m

+`listing.m` gets the listing of all _real_ items in a directory.
+Basically it strips the '.' and '..' folders, with more options.
+Optionally will take `'dirsonly'` or `'filesonly'` or if any other string or cell array of strings is given, it returns only files with those extensions.
+Returns structure of listing information and filename only listing.

 ### load_colorSet.m

 `load_colorSet.m` holds preset color suites for plotting.